There are many Bible verses about inner beauty that we must teach our daughters.

 What a wondrous picture of the beauty that awaits us!
 One day our strengthened feet will enter into the precious gates of the Holy City—none of us can begin to fathom what our eyes will behold on the other side!

 Our feet will stroll the glimmering street of pure gold, walking, leaping, and praising God forever.
 Nothing we experience on this earth will ever compare to this kind of glory.

-Choose to wrap yourself in sparkling garments of splendor, to stand on your strengthened feet, and dance your way through the Beautiful gate of healing and freedom!
+Teach her to wrap herself in sparkling garments of splendor, to stand on her strengthened feet, and dance through the Beautiful gate of healing and freedom!

 Enter his gates with thanksgiving and his courts with praise; Give thanks to him and praise his name.
 Psalm 100:4

 There are so many Bible verses that we can use to teach our daughters about their inner beauty and self-worth, and we as moms need to make sure that we daily clothe ourselves with the beauty of Christ–they will take their cues from us!